 Clinical course work allows students to apply the knowledge and skills obtained in the didactic component of the curriculum to actual experience in the phlebotomy field.
 Students gain 180 hours of clinical experience in and around the Weatherford area hospitals and clinic laboratories and collection centers.
 Students may also be provided with real or computer simulated learning activities.
 Training students is a very time consuming endeavor due to the nature of the training required to master phlebotomy and lab assistant skills.
 Training students slows down the work process in the department/facility during the days that a student is on-site.
 Students should consider clinical training experiences to be a privilege, and not a right.
 The clinical sites do not get paid to take students.
+A student is not there to train the staff at the clinical site, or correct them in any way.
+A student is not to train other students at the clinical site.

 Students will be required to travel outside the Weatherford area for some clinical rotations.
 Rotations on evenings, nights or weekends may be required.
 Non-traditional shifts may be created to accommodate the clinical sites.
 All student rotations are designed such that students attain entry-level competency in phlebotomy skills.
-Clinical sites include: Baylor All Saints Medical Center in Fort Worth, Clinical Pathology Laboratories locations, Glen Rose Medical Center, Graham Regional Medical Center, HCA Medical Plaza locations, THR Huguley Memorial Medical Center, JPS Health Network locations, Laboratory Corporation of America locations, Lake Granbury Medical Center, Lakeside Physicians Granbury/Glen Rose, Palo Pinto General Hospital and the Community Care Center, Texas Health Resources locations, Wise Medical and Surgical Clinic, and Wise Regional Health Systems.
+Clinical sites include: Baylor All Saints Medical Center in Fort Worth, Clinical Pathology Laboratories locations, Glen Rose Medical Center, Graham Regional Medical Center, HCA Medical Plaza locations, THR Huguley Memorial Medical Center, JPS Health Network locations, Laboratory Corporation of America locations, Lake Granbury Medical Center, Lakeside Physicians Granbury/Glen Rose, Palo Pinto General Hospital and the Community Care Center, Texas Health Resources locations, Wise Medical and Surgical Clinic, Privia Medical Group, and Wise Regional Health Systems.